wuboy0307/go-gpdb/gpdb/INSTALL.md

 For further information on the `gpdb` tool, check out [README.md](README.md).

+## Multi Host Greenplum Cluster

+If you have multiple VM host and requires the tool to create a multi node Greenplum cluster, then ensure you add all the host information on the `/etc/hosts` of the master node (or on the node where you are going to run the tool).
+Also please check the steps 3 of the troubleshooting section below on how to setup your `/etc/hosts`

 ## Troubleshooting

 + If you run into ssh issues, make sure `ssh $HOSTNAME` works.
 If not, you can run `ssh-keygen -f ~/.ssh/id_rsa -N '' && cat .ssh/id_rsa.pub >> .ssh/authorized_keys`.